serenalotreck/INCA-isotopomer-simulation-generator/README.md

 # INCA-isotopomer-simulation-generator
 A software package to generate multiple simulations of 13-C INST-MFA labeling data for a given metabolic model  <br>
-Authors: Serena Lotreck (lotrecks@msu.edu) and Xinyu Fu (fuxinyu2@msu.edu)
+Authors: Serena Lotreck (lotrecks@msu.edu) and Xinyu Fu (fuxinyu2@msu.edu) **PLEASE NOTE:** This package is under active development, and is currently not ready for use

 ## Requirements
 In order to run this software you must have MATLAB 2018a.
 [Get it here](https://www.mathworks.com/products/new_products/release2018a.html) <br>